bagpyp/init.lua/PROJECT.md

-# CLAUDE.md - AI Assistant Instructions
+# Project Context

-This file contains instructions and context for AI assistants (like Claude) when working with this Neovim configuration.
+This file contains important context and documentation for this Neovim configuration.

 ## Project Overview